Hello-cell-dev/bubbablox-src/README.md

 ## please do not contact me on trying to get the source setup. there are many guides on how to and if you read this guide properly you shouldn't need help.
+(this is the original fork before ownership got transferred to BlueDevyy, I will not be changing anything except adding more to this tutorial and adding tutorials for vulnerabilitys)

 <div align="center">
     <p>
       <h1>BubbaBlox</h1>